Nansess/api-for-nansess.com/README.md

 # NaN (Nocturnal Access Network)

 ## Introduction
-Welcome to the documentation for NaN (Nocturnal Access Network) This API provides endpoints to access data from Spotify and Tidal, Apple Music, without rate limits and unlimited requests
+Welcome to the documentation for NaN (Nocturnal Access Network).
+This API provides endpoints to access data from Spotify, Tidal, and Apple Music, without rate limits and unlimited requests.

 ## Base URL
 All endpoints are relative to the base URL: `https://api.nansess.com/search/`